 Key Ingredients

-- Vegetables: Incorporate onion, garlic, and tomato for added depth of flavor.
+- Vegetables: Onion, garlic, diced tomatoes for flavor.

 Detailed Recipe Section